albaintor/UC-Remote/README.md

 - Activity widget : the widget cannot take benefits of websocket notifications from the remote.
 Only network polling through REST APIs is allowed, but this will drain battery a little bit more, so the updates can be done manually through the refresh button (otherwise they are performed automatically when using the app and minimize it)
 - Live activities : disabled by default, can be enabled from settings.
 Limitation: the app when minimized will loose its network connections, so the live activity can't be updated after a while and the status will become out of sync.
 However a refresh button will update the media state

+# Support

+If you have issues you can post a support ticket here https://github.com/albaintor/UC-Remote/issues but first be sure that it has not already been reported.

 # Setup

 1. Just download the app from the App store